okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/admin-notifications/index.md

 <ApiOperation method="post" url="/api/v1/users/${userId}/subscriptions/${notificationType}/unsubscribe" />

-Unsubscribes a User to a specific type.
-We only support operations for current user right now.
-Requesting for other users will get AccessDeniedException.
+Unsubscribes a User from a specific type.
+Only the current User can unsubscribe from a specific type.
+An `AccessDeniedException` message is sent if requests are made from other users.

 ### Request parameters